Chocolate Hazelnut Spread (Homemade Nutella)

 Homemade Chocolate Hazelnut Spread - Easy to make, but tastes SO good!

-You will definitely need a food processor, which does a great job of turning the hazelnuts in to nut butter, then mixing in the rest of the ingredients to get the sweet, nutty spread that you'll want to put on everything.
+You will definitely need a food processor, which does a great job of turning the hazelnuts into nut butter, then mixing in the rest of the ingredients to get the sweet, nutty spread that you’ll want to put on everything.

 Now, let me add that I was very skeptical of homemade chocolate hazelnut spread before I actually tried it.
 First off, I am not usually the biggest fan of natural nut butters, and that was what I was expecting from this recipe.